Mother: Because the Queen has come of age! It's coronation day.

-Characters (usually children) are forced to wear smart looking clothes (their Sunday best) and hating it.
+Characters (usually children) are forced to wear smart-looking clothes (their Sunday best) and hate it.
 They usually change out of these clothes as soon as possible.

 The reasons for this hate can include:

-- It inhibits their normal behaviour (can't risk damaging the clothing).
+- It inhibits their normal behavior (can't risk damaging the clothing).